Need to explore current trends in range technology & range instrumentation: DRDO chairman | Technology

 - India

-DRDO chairman Dr G Satheesh Reddy has said that there is a need to explore the current trends in range technology and range instrumentation, which are essential elements of a world class test range.
+DRDO Chairman Dr. G Satheesh Reddy has said that there is a need to explore current trends in range technology and instrumentation, which are essential elements for a world-class test range.

-The conference is being organised by Integrated Test Range (ITR) Chandipur, a laboratory of DRDO. ''The event will host speakers from across the globe, who will present their technological achievements in multiple subjects related to test and evaluation of defence systems,'' said a spokesman.
+The conference is being organized by Integrated Test Range (ITR) Chandipur, a laboratory of DRDO. ''The event will host speakers from across the globe, who will present their technological achievements in multiple subjects related to test and evaluation of defense systems,'' said a spokesman.

-Reddy lauded the effort of ITR for organising an event of such scale amidst restrictions due to COVID-19 pandemic.
+Reddy lauded the effort of ITR for organizing an event of such scale amidst restrictions due to the COVID-19 pandemic.
 The conference will be a very effective platform for all range technology enthusiasts to interact with each other and stay updated with recent developments in relevant fields.

-More than 250 technical articles were submitted by experts on the relevant subjects, of which 122 articles have been selected by a specialised technical committee.
-A virtual industrial exhibition is also being held in which more than 25 industries and organisations from India and abroad will display their products and technologies.
+More than 250 technical articles were submitted by experts on the relevant subjects, of which 122 articles have been selected by a specialized technical committee.
+A virtual industrial exhibition is also being held in which more than 25 industries and organizations from India and abroad will display their products and technologies.

-The inaugural function of the conference was organised online with dignitaries joining over video conference from different locations.
-Former Scientific Advisor to Defense Minister Dr Avinash Chander was the Chief Guest on the occasion.
-The inaugural function was also attended by Director General (Missiles & Strategic Systems) Dr BHVS Narayanmurthy; ex-DG, DRDO MSR Prasad; Director ITR Chandipur HK Ratha along with other delegates and participants.
+The inaugural function of the conference was organized online with dignitaries joining the video conference from different locations.
+Former Scientific Advisor to Defense Minister Dr. Avinash Chander was the Chief Guest on the occasion.
+The inaugural function was also attended by Director General (Missiles & Strategic Systems) Dr. BHVS Narayanmurthy; ex-DG, DRDO MSR Prasad; Director ITR Chandipur HK Ratha along with other delegates and participants.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)